The Velvet Vampire: Production

 The film was Stephanie Rothman's follow-up to her 1970 hit The Student Nurses.
 She and her husband Charles Swartz had written a script, The Student Teachers, but producer Larry Woolner wanted to make a vampire film after the success of Daughters of Darkness (1970).
 Rothman and Swartz came up with a present-day vampire story originally entitled Through the Looking Glass.
-Rothman wanted to make the vampire female and have a woman as the protagonist rather than the victim.
-The character name "Diane Le Fanu" was a reference to author Sheridan Le Fanu, writer of Carmilla.
-The art gallery where Lee and Susan first meet Diane is called "The Stoker" after its owner, the character Carl Stoker, an evident reference to Bram Stoker, the author of Dracula.